passcod/blook/2017-dec-31-yearly-summary.md

 todolist" for the next few years goes like this, in no particular order.
 There are priorities and schedules but they're fuzzy / private.

-- Reading: I've challenged myself to read 300 books in 2018
+- The three things listed above for 2018.
 - Project: Notify v5.
 From that will follow Cargo Watch, I'm not counting it.
 - Gameplaying: [Reap](https://managore.itch.io/reap)
-- Gamemaking: 'Me and the dark always', draft title, game about tiredness.
 - Project: Irmo.
 Experiment: an associative knowledge store, machine learning?
-- Gameplaying: Assassins' Creed Origins (already started)
+- ~~Gameplaying: Assassins' Creed Origins~~
 - Gameplaying: A recent Pokemon, perhaps
 - Gameplaying: Eco
 - Gameplaying: A contemporary FPS or two